-- ◆ Check to be sure your computer has the required amount of RAM to launch Pro Tools. - ◆ Try a complete restart.
+- ◆ Check to be sure your computer has the required amount of RAM to launch Pro Tools.
+Refer to our website (www.avid.com). - ◆ Try a complete restart.
 Turn off your audio interfaces, computer peripherals and your computer, and then turn them on again in the proper sequence. - ◆ If you tried to launch Pro Tools by doubleclicking a Pro Tools session file, do the following: - Close any error message. - Double-click the Pro Tools application. - In Pro Tools, choose File > Open Session to open the session. - ◆ Reinstall the Pro Tools application, using the Pro Tools Installer disc.